walterschell/chess-analyzer/README.md

+# Purpose
+   The primary purpose of this project is to test out Cursor's ability to aid in coding projects.
+It is almost entirely LLM generated code.

 # Chess Game Analyzer

 A web application that allows you to analyze chess games using Stockfish.
 Upload your games in PGN format, visualize them move by move, and get computer analysis of each position.